 “I can’t keep up with the amount of hair on my chin!
-At this rate, I’m going to end up in the circus as the bearded lady,” 36 year old Shannon shared in our first visit.
+At this rate, I’m going to end up in the circus as the bearded lady,” 36-year-old Shannon shared.

 In addition to hair on her chin, she was now shaving her belly, experiencing terribly oily skin and acne.
 Shannon’s symptoms pointed to high testosterone.

-It’s important to keep in mind as we dive into this topic that testosterone is good for women, but like all hormones (and most things in life) too much of a good thing can get us into big trouble.
+It’s important to keep in mind as we dive into this topic that testosterone is good for women.
+But like all hormones (and most things in life) too much of a good thing can be big trouble.

 High Testosterone in Women Can Cause…